 In the preprofessional division, the first two years of the bachelor of science in pharmaceutical sciences program, students will be broadly trained in the arts, humanities and social sciences - although the natural sciences will receive emphasis.
-The curriculum of the preprofessional division of the College of Pharmacy is the same for the Pharm.D. and the B.S.P.S. degrees.
+The curriculum of the preprofessional division of the College of Pharmacy is the same for the Pharm.D. and the bachelor of science in pharmaceutical sciences degrees.